Trends, Challenges and Solutions for Neural Processing in Edge Applications

 - Scales up to 96K MACs in a single NPU, delivering up to 250 tera operations per second (TOPS) at 1.3 GHz on 5nm processes in worst-case conditions, or up to 440 TOPS by using new sparsity features, which can increase the performance and decrease energy demands of executing a neural network

 - Integrates hardware and software connectivity features that enable implementation of multiple NPU instances to achieve up to 3,500 TOPS of performance on a single SoC

 - Supports a wide range of Neural Network models – from CNN and RNN/LSTM, to Transformers and Recommenders

 We highlight some of the most advanced hardware and software optimizations developed to reduce bandwidth and latency for leading edge NN models mapped automatically to the NPX6 NPU, using leading edge benchmarks to illustrate the benefits.

-Dr. Pierre G. Paulin is Director of R&D for Embedded Vision at Synopsys.
-He is responsible for the application development, architecture design and S/W programming tools for embedded vision processors supporting classical computer vision and deep learning based solutions.
+Dr. Pierre G. Paulin is Senior Director of R&D for AI and Vision Processors at Synopsys.
+He is responsible for system-level applications, architecture design and S/W programming tools for NPUs and DSPs supporting classical and deep learning based solutions.
 Prior to this, he was director of System-on-Chip Platform Automation at STMicroelectronics in Canada, working on platform programming tools for multi-processor systems-on-a-chip, targeting computer vision, video codecs and network processors.